Visa Information UK

 - These changes do not affect the use of PTE Academic by people from: the European Union, European Economic Area or Switzerland.
 You do not need to prove your knowledge of English if you can show you’re a national of one of the following countries: Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, USA.

-Please note, for the Science without Borders UK programme, you can only use PTE Academic if you took your test before April 6th 2015 and are joining a course that starts in 2015.
+Please note, for the Science without Borders UK program, you can only use PTE Academic if you took your test before April 6th, 2015 and are joining a course that starts in 2015.

 Click each item below for more information.

 When will this decision come into effect and how will it affect test takers?

 PTE Academic tests taken on or before April 5th, 2015 can be used for UK visa applications until 5th November 2015.

 Any PTE Academic tests taken after April 6th, 2015 will not be accepted as part of the UK visa application process.